 The London-born defender enjoyed an illustrious career, most notably with Chelsea, where he played a pivotal role in the club’s success during the early 1970s.
-Dempsey joined Chelsea in 1968 from Fulham in a £70,000 transfer, establishing himself as a defensive mainstay during nearly a decade with the club.
+Dempsey joined Chelsea in 1969 from Fulham in a £70,000 transfer, establishing himself as a defensive mainstay during his nine years with the club.

 Dempsey’s career at Chelsea reached iconic status when he helped secure the 1970 FA Cup in a gritty replay against Leeds United.
 The defender’s versatility and tenacity were on full display as he joined forces with teammates Ron Harris, David Webb, and Eddie McCreadie in a defensive lineup that was famously referred to by forward Peter Osgood as “the four assassins at the back.”
 This tenacity became a defining element of Chelsea’s squad, which battled Leeds to an extra-time victory at Old Trafford.

-After his Chelsea tenure, which included over 200 appearances and seven goals, Dempsey moved to the North American Soccer League (NASL), joining the Philadelphia Fury.
-He reunited with former Chelsea teammate Peter Osgood and received accolades, including NASL’s Defender of the Year, a title awarded over football great Franz Beckenbauer.
-Dempsey’s American career further demonstrated his adaptability and international appeal in the sport.
+After his Chelsea tenure, which included 207 appearances and seven goals, Dempsey moved to the North American Soccer League (NASL), joining the Philadelphia Fury.
+He also had a stint with Serbian White Eagles before ending his playing career as player-manager at Dundalk.
+During his time in America, he reunited with former Chelsea teammate Peter Osgood and received accolades, including NASL’s Defender of the Year in 1979, a title awarded over football great Franz Beckenbauer.

 Internationally, Dempsey earned 19 caps for the Republic of Ireland.
 Notably, he became the first Irish player to be sent off in a World Cup qualifier during a game against Hungary, a testament to the competitive spirit that marked his career.
 Born in London but raised in the Irish community of Kilburn, Dempsey remained connected to his Irish roots throughout his life.